 - Knighton et al. (2021) extended an existing socio-hydrologic model to ask how hydrological flood hazards interact with human exposure and vulnerability and resilience (how well people recover, learn from, and adapt to past floods) to characterize flood-human interactions in U.S. cities.
 The model was calibrated with local data and the model’s equation set solved numerically.

 Also known as mechanistic models, these models are based on some understanding of how a system works and can be used to identify causation.
-These models use equations that represent the processes that govern change (i.e., they are theoretically based); this is as opposed to using a statistical description of change based on data.
+These models use equations that represent the processes that govern change (i.e., they are theoretically based)—as opposed to using a statistical description of change based on data.
 Examples were provided above (e.g., see equations in papers listed under numerical and analytical).
 Many of the equations can be solved analytically.

 Scenario (Futures) Models